pintub/dataStructure-algo/DP.md

 ![img.png](./resources/dp/SpaceOptimizationExamples.png)

 #### Good Questions
+- Jump Game Variants (Use Greedy instead of DP.
+Time=O(n), Space=O(1))
-- Jump Game : You are given an integer array nums.
+  - `Jump Game 65` > You are given an integer array nums.
 You are initially positioned at the array's first index, and each element in the array represents your maximum jump length at that position.
-  - Intuition: If you think of tabulation + array approach, at current position you have to find all future positions where you can land and mark those future positions as TRUE.
-Then while traversing, only positions which are TRUE should be considered.
-But you don't have to track all future positions, but only one max-reachable future position.
-That's "maxReachable" variable.
+Can you reach the End ?
+    - Intuition: Maintain "maxReachable" variable.
+If maxReachable >= len-1, Return true.
 Space = O(1) like Kadane
+  - `Jump Game || 45` > Return #Jumps
+    - Along with  "maxReachable", maintain another variable called "currentStepEnd".
+Whenever "currentStepEnd" reached, ++jumpCount
 - Derived Problems of `CanSum`
 - Derived Problems of LCS
 - LCSS